-- Unity Version: 2020.3.40
+- Unity: 2020.3 or later

 - Shader compilation target 4.5 or above

 - Crest does not support OpenGL or WebGL backends

-• The Crest example content uses the post-processing package (for aesthetic reasons).
+- The Crest example content uses the post-processing package (for aesthetic reasons).
 If this is not present in your project, you will see an unassigned script warning which you can fix by removing the offending script.

-• The minimum HDRP package version is 10.10
+- The minimum HDRP package version is 10.10

-• The minimum URP package version is 10.10
+- The minimum URP package version is 10.10